 Allen’s wealth of knowledge, paired with her approachable style of talking about and sharing her knowledge of wine, fits in perfectly with The Farm’s brand of approachable luxury.

 Every single category of wine from every single portion of the world.
-Brush Creek Cellar is committed to building a list of upward to 100,000 bottles that represents every wine producing country in existence.
+Brush Creek Cellar is committed one of the finest wine lists in the world representing every wine producing country in existence.
 Celebrating the past while looking to the future, you’re invited on a journey around the world without ever having to leave the comfort of The Farm.

 Touring Brush Creek Cellar's impressive collection, our Lead Sommelier will lead you in an educational session where you’ll learn about different varietals, regions, and vintages, all while snacking on our fresh cheeses crafted from Medicine Bow Creamery.
 With the guidance of our Sommelier, you’ll even have the opportunity to pick out your wine of choice for dinner at Cheyenne Club.

 The climate controlled White Family Reserve room has a 1022 bottle capacity and holds an extensive collection of wines that have been awarded a "perfect" 100 point score by either Robert Parker of the Wine Advocate, James Suckling of the Wine Spectator, or both.